XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 #### Oracle Aggregation

-`get_aggregate_price` RPC calculates the aggregate price of the specified `PriceOracle`, and returns three types of price statistics - average, median, and trimmed median if `trim` parameter is included in the request.
+`get_aggregate_price` RPC calculates the aggregate price of the specified `PriceOracle` objects, and returns three types of price statistics - mean, median, and trimmed mean if `trim` parameter is included in the request.

 ##### Input API fields